Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Shaker Village of Pleasant Hill

-A place to immerse yourself in Shaker culture and relax in the countryside
+A place to immerse yourself in Shaker culture and relax in the Kentucky countryside.

 Façade of an old home at the Shaker Village of Pleasant Hill